Tongkorn/apiary-react/README.md

 # Project Link
-This is the further developement version.
+This is the further development version.

 [Apiary](https://Tongkorn.github.io/apiary)